netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    the group-based ACL.

-   The PEP which enforces group-based ACL may acquire group identities from the AAA server if working as an NAS authenticating both the source endpoint and the destination endpoint users.
+   The PEP which enforces group-based ACL may acquire group identities from the AAA server if working as a NAS authenticating both the source endpoint and the destination endpoint users.
 Another case for a PEP enforcing a group-based ACL is to obtain the group identity of the source endpoint directly from the packet field